 12. Hodgkin Lymphoma

-Moderate drinking reduces the chances of Hodgkin Lymphoma (Hodgkin’s disease).
-As indicated above, the lymph system is part of the immune system, which fights infections and some diseases.
+Moderate drinking reduces the chances of Hodgkin disese.
+As noted above, the lymph system is part of the immune system.
+It fights infections and some diseases.
 If doctors can’t successfully treat the cancer, it can spread to the entire lymph system.
 The lymph system is widely spread throughout the body.

-Hodgkin lymphoma starts most often in lymph nodes in the upper part of the body.
+Hodgkin disease starts most often in lymph nodes.
+Usually in the upper part of the body.
 The most common places are in the chest, neck, or under the arms.

 13. Thyroid Cancer